johnnymatthews/simple-vim-scrolling/README.md

 ## Features

 - Smooth scrolling for comfortable navigation
 - Keyboard shortcuts don't interfere with text input in forms
 - Link-hint navigation without using the mouse
+- Highlights not just links but also buttons and form inputs
+- Color-coded hints (yellow for links, orange for buttons, green for inputs)
+- Interactive filtering of hints as you type
 - Works on all websites
 - No tracking or analytics